 Shared Buses – Unfortunately, there’s no simple answer here.
 Whether buses are shared depends upon how busy Walt Disney World is.
 The less busy, the more likely shared transportation will be used.
-As a general rule, none of the hotels above that have internal bus systems (except Fort Wilderness) have shared buses, but every other hotel can at times, with the exception of Disney’s Pop Century Resort and Disney’s Art of Animation Resort.
-And those two hotels were originally meant to be two halves of the same resort-hotel (meaning they’re close together), so it seems like only a matter of time before they share, too.
+As a general rule, none of the hotels above that have internal bus systems (except Fort Wilderness) have shared buses, but other hotels can at times.

 Due to personal preferences, there’s no one-size-fits-all “best” resort-hotel at Walt Disney World for transportation.
 It all depends upon which parks you’ll visit most, whether you’ll have a rental car, and your tolerance to walking.
-For example, from a transportation perspective, Disney’s Animal Kingdom Lodge is my least favorite hotel, because it’s really far from everything (except Animal Kingdom, which we rarely visit) and it has two stops.
+For example, from a transportation perspective, Animal Kingdom Lodge is a pain for us, because it’s really far from everything (except Animal Kingdom) and it has two stops.
 To someone who visits Animal Kingdom a lot, it might be the best hotel!
 So know which parks you want to visit most on your trip, figure out which hotel will work best for your circumstances, and book accordingly.

 If you are planning on dining at any other resort hotel and are leaving from your resort hotel or returning to your resort hotel afterward, you may want to consider utilizing a taxi for transportation.
 Taxis are readily available (and if not, the resort can call one for you) at Disney resort hotels, and usually cost around $15-25 one way within the Walt Disney World Resort (obviously, the price varies based upon distance).